Four Steps in the Clouds

-Four Steps in the Clouds (Quattro passi fra le nuvole) is a 1942 Italian comedy-drama film directed by Alessandro Blasetti, starring Gino Cervi and Adriana Benetti.
+Four Steps in the Clouds (Quattro passi fra le nuvole) is a 1942 Italian comedy-drama film directed and co-written by Alessandro Blasetti, starring Gino Cervi and Adriana Benetti.
 It tells the story of a married man who agrees to act as the husband of a young pregnant woman who has been abandoned by her boyfriend.
 Aesthetically, it is close to Italian neorealism.
 It was shot at Cinecittà Studios in Rome.
 The film's sets were designed by Virgilio Marchi.

+In 2008, the film was included on the Italian Ministry of Cultural Heritage’s 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

 It was nominated for BAFTA as Best Film from any Source.
-The movie was remade several times, including as A Walk in the Clouds in 1995.
+It was also responsible for popularizing English-language dubbing in Europe thanks to the dubbed version overseen by Gisella Matthews.
+The movie was remade several times, including The Virtuous Bigamist in 1956 and as A Walk in the Clouds in 1995.

 Plot

-The story deals with a married agent for a candy manufacturer, played by Gino Cervi.
+The story deals with Paolo Bianchi, a married agent for a candy manufacturer, played by Gino Cervi.
 He leads a stable, if somewhat boring, family life in a large unnamed city in the North of Italy.

-While travelling on a South bound train on company business, he sees a young woman about to be put off by the conductor.
+While travelling on a South-bound train on company business, he sees a young woman, Maria, about to be put off by the conductor.
 She has no ticket and cannot afford to buy one.
-The agent helps her stay on the train, and she asks if he could do one more favour for her.
-She has just been abandoned by her boyfriend upon becoming pregnant and she is now on her way back to the family farm.
-She has nowhere else to go but is certain that her father will throw her out as soon as he realizes that she is unmarried.
+Bianchi helps Maria stay on the train, and she asks if he could do her one more favour.
+Maria has just been abandoned by her boyfriend upon becoming pregnant and she is now on her way back to the family farm.
+She has nowhere else to go but is certain that her father will throw her out as soon as he realizes that Maria is unmarried.

-She is terrified and begs the agent to come home with her and pass himself off as her husband.
-The deception needs only last a couple of days, after which he can go back to his normal life and job and she can claim to have been abandoned.
-The agent decides that taking a couple of days off work is a small price to pay for saving the girl's honour for the rest of her life and gets off the train with her.
+She is terrified and begs Bianchi to come home with her and pass himself off as her husband.
+The deception needs only last a couple of days, after which he can go back to his normal life and job and Maria can claim to have been abandoned.
+Bianchi decides that taking a couple of days off work is a small price to pay for saving Maria's honour for the rest of her life and gets off the train with her.

-Arriving on the farm, the agent finds it hard to maintain the lie, but in an impassioned speech, convinces the girl's father to let her stay at home.
+Arriving on the farm, Bianchi finds it hard to maintain the lie, but in an impassioned speech, convinces Maria's father to let her stay at home.
 After which, he goes back to his wife and family without mentioning the incident.